Scam-Likely, Spam Risk, Fraud Risk, Potential Fraud, Potential Spam

 Why are your legitimate calls being flagged or blocked?

-Although they slowed down in 2020 during the beginning of the COVID-19 pandemic, robocalls spiked once again in 2021.
+Although they slowed down in 2020 during the beginning of the COVID-19 pandemic, robocalls spiked once again in 2021 and remained high in 2022.
 According to one estimate, about half of these calls are illegal, fraudulent calls.

 Many call centers make great efforts to work with compliant data and to use dialing practices in compliance with regulations.
 Unfortunately, despite these efforts, even legitimate calls may not reach the respective caller.